gitperr/ansible-kubernetes/README.md

 - Prometheus operator works nicely, better work with this before moving onto kube-prometheus --> dropped kube-prometheus
 - Monitoring should be set up, https://github.com/cablespaghetti/k3s-monitoring
 has some examples

+### Storage
+- Proper storage needs to be figured out.
+Ceph & Rook might be good.